rexdex/recompiler/readme.md

 ## Imported functions

-The XEX image contains import of functions from another modules.
-Unlink the quite common "named" imports, the ones in the XEX executable are only ordinal based.
-A table is required that contans the "human readable" names of the functions as well as their ordering in the given lib.
+The XEX image contains imports of functions from another modules.
+Unlike the quite common "named" imports, the ones in the XEX executable are only ordinal based.
+A table is required that contains the human-readable names of the functions as well as their ordering in the given lib.
 See [here](https://github.com/rexdex/recompiler/blob/master/dev/src/platforms/xenon/xenonDecompiler/Recompiler.Xenon.Platform.exports).

 When we load an image for decompiled executable we can patch the entries in the block table for given import stubs with a C++ reimplementation of that function.
-There is still the same and we have to "unpack" the arguments from the registers manually.
+There is still the same and we have to unpack the arguments from the registers manually.
 For example:

 ```c++
 uint64 __fastcall XboxThreads_KeDelayExecutionThread( uint64 ip, cpu::CpuRegs& regs )